What is Gross Margin?

 For instance, the operating profit margin, which accounts for COGS and OpEx, is 20% for Company A, 35% for Company B, and 5% for Company C.

-In conclusion, the gross margin should be used in conjunction with other metrics to fully understand the cost structure and business model of the company, as in the case of all profitability metrics.
+In conclusion, gross margin should be used in conjunction with other profitability metrics to form a comprehensive understanding of a company’s cost structure, unit economics, and business model.